aphecetche/hugo-aphecetche/content/post/o2-build-times.md

 to merge all core results into one and then use
 <https://www.speedscope.app> to display the result.

+That is usable but not completely satisfactory either.

 ### Ninja + custom python script to feed data into speedscope

 My preferred way so far...